alexandrascript/aw-bingo-plugin/README.md

 * This plugin is for implementing bingo cards on WordPress posts and custom post types.
 * Version 1.1

+### Required assets

+For each Bingo board you should have the following images:

+* 24 or more "bingo cards" uploaded directly to your post.
+These should be square images, either JPG or PNG.
+I recommend size 150px x 150px.
+* 1 free space image.
+This should be the same size as the bingo cards.
+* 1 bingo header image, width 650px
+* 3 winner images.
+Recommended size 500px x 300px

+There are now demo images available in the folder `/demo`.
+Upload the images in `/demo/bingo-cards` directly to your WordPress post.
+The other images should be uploaded directly to the Media gallery.

 ### Instructions

 1. Upload the Bingo Plugin on your WordPress installation.